SkywardSyntax/STLViewer/README.md

 3. Ensure that your graphics drivers are up to date.
 4. Try running the application on a different browser or device.

-#### WebGL Shader Compilation Errors
+#### Three.js Shader Compilation Errors

-If a WebGL shader compilation error occurs, it indicates that there is an issue with the shader code.
+If a Three.js shader compilation error occurs, it indicates that there is an issue with the shader code.
 The application will display an error message indicating the shader compilation error along with the specific error message from the WebGL context.

 **Resolution Steps:**
 1. Review the shader code for any syntax errors.
 2. Ensure that the shader code is compatible with the WebGL implementation.
 3. Check the specific error message from the WebGL context for more details.

-#### WebGL Program Linking Errors
+#### Three.js Program Linking Errors

-If a WebGL program linking error occurs, it indicates that there is an issue with linking the vertex and fragment shaders.
+If a Three.js program linking error occurs, it indicates that there is an issue with linking the vertex and fragment shaders.
 The application will display an error message indicating the program linking error along with the specific error message from the WebGL context.

 **Resolution Steps:**
 1. Ensure that the vertex and fragment shaders have matching attribute and uniform names.